 Audien Atom Pro 2 (alt.)Lowest-cost optionPresetSplash-resistant~$289★★★½

-• Rechargeable with a pocket-sized charging case; nearly invisible in the ear.
+• Rechargeable with a pocket-sized charging case; self-fitting through the Eargo app.

 Check price on Amazon →

-The Eargo 7 is the model to get if you’re buying Eargo at all.
-The Sound Adjust+ system shifts settings automatically as you move between quiet rooms and noisy restaurants, so there’s less fiddling with the app than on older models, and the IPX7 rating means a sweaty workout or a rain-caught walk won’t kill it.
+The Eargo 8 is the model to get if you’re buying Eargo at all.
+Its Smart Sound Adjust system shifts settings automatically as you move between quiet rooms and noisy restaurants, so there’s less fiddling with the app than on older models.
 It’s expensive — but it’s also one of the very few OTC devices that’s effectively undetectable.
 If discretion is non-negotiable, this is the benchmark.
+The older Eargo 7 (released 2022) is being phased out by the 8 but can still turn up discounted; it’s a fine buy if you find one cheaply.

-2. Eargo 6 — Best Eargo Value (Previous Generation)
+2. Eargo SE — Best Value In-Canal Eargo

-• Same near-invisible Flexis design and rechargeable charging case.
+• Keeps the signature near-invisible Flexis in-canal design and rechargeable case.

 • App-based self-fitting with remote professional support.